Clinton-dev/rotating-flight-widget/README.md

 - Switch to the directory with project using `cd rotating-flight-widget`
 - Install dependancies by typing the following command in your terminal `npm install`
 - Run the project `npm run dev`
--Open browser and go to the following url `http://localhost:5173/`
+- Open browser and go to the following url `http://localhost:5173/`

 ## Acknowledgments